Primary

 Position the gripper with one handle against your palm and the other against your fingers.
 Squeeze to close the gripper completely—if you cannot close it fully, use lighter resistance.
 Focus on full closure rather than partial reps.
 Train both hands equally.

-Want Grip Crusher in your program?
+See where Grip Crusher fits in your weekly plan

 Hold a grip strengthener or hand gripper in one hand.